DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-19 To-Do List.md

 - [ ] Charge Meter on UI
 - [ ] Cooldown Meter on UI (Make panel darker or something)
-- [ ] Find a solution for showing power names on UI
+- [ ] Find a solution for showing power names on UI.
+Make a prefab that holds a TMP_Text object w/ the desired text on it.
+Instantiate this / copy its settings over whenever a power is selected

 ###### Keeping Player Information between States
 - [ ] Store the player's information into a more serializable format (have a class or a struct or something for each important component of the player)